 - A person from any country who has been granted asylum under Section 208 of the INA.

-- A person from any country who has a DHS Form I-151 or I-551 showing that he or she is a permanent resident alien.
-The person must also prove that he or she previously held one of the statuses listed above.
+- A person from any country who has a DHS Form I-151 or I-551 showing that he or she is a permanent resident non-citizen.
+The person must also prove that they previously held one of the statuses listed above.

 - Children of a refugee family who are born in the U.S. (or in a refugee camp).
 These children have the same alien registration number as their mother with a suffix of 01, 02, etc. The suffix shows in what order they were born in the U.S.

 - Certain Amerasian Immigrants.
 These persons have either DHS Form I-94 (with class code AM1, AM2, or AM3) or DHS Form I-551 (a "Green Card") with codes AM6, AM7, and AM8.